Large kiln body riveted and welded components

 +

-• Large kiln body riveted and welded parts
+• Large kiln body riveted and welded components

-Large kiln bodies are core equipment in industries such as cement, metallurgy, and chemical engineering (e.g., rotary kilns, lime kilns).
-They are cylindrical structures formed by rolling and welding thick steel plates, with additional components like tire bands, retaining rings, and kiln mouth protective plates attached by riveting or welding to form a large rotating structure.
+The large kiln body—a core piece of equipment in industries such as cement, metallurgy, and chemical engineering (e.g., rotary kilns, lime kilns)—is constructed by rolling and welding thick steel plates into a cylindrical shell.
+It is further assembled into a massive rotating structure through riveting or welding, incorporating additional components like wheel bands, retaining rings, and kiln mouth guards.

-Core function: To achieve material calcination or chemical reactions under high temperature (300~1600℃), heavy load, and corrosive environments.
+Core function: Achieve material calcination or chemical reactions under high-temperature (300–1600°C), heavy-load, and corrosive conditions.

-2. Common Materials for Kiln Body Riveted and Welded Parts
+II.
+Common Materials Used for Kiln Body Riveted and Welded Components

 Material selection must comprehensively consider high-temperature strength, oxidation resistance, thermal fatigue resistance, weldability, and cost.
-Common steels are as follows:
+Commonly used steels are as follows:

 Application